 Since then, Congress has sat on its hands.
 Sen. Angus King, I-Maine, said that military action against the Islamic State is "not authorized," but the issue rests more with Congress than with the president.

 "I think the Congress is doing what it really does well, which is criticize, sit on the sidelines but not take responsibility," King, who caucuses with Democrats, told MSNBC last month.
 King is a member of the Senate Armed Services Committee.

-In June, Kaine and Flake made a proposal that would have authorized action for three years, and it included the use of ground troops only to protect the lives of US citizens under imminent threat.
+In June, Kaine and Flake proposed legislation that made a proposal that would have authorized authorizes action for only three years, and it included the use of ground troops only to protect the lives of US citizens under imminent threat.

 By contrast, Graham said he would propose an authorization with no expiration date or prohibition on US ground troops.
 It would also address the Islamic State group's well documented ability to recruit through social media — with no limits to disrupt the group's online activities.